-International data demonstrates marginally lower 12 month survival and 5 year survival in patients receiving organs from a smoker (survival at 12 months is 3% lower and survival at 5 years is 1.5% lower with smoking donors)2.
-The development of smoking-related lung cancer in transplanted lungs is rare and the risk of transmission of a cancer to a recipient in the UK from a donor not
+International data demonstrates marginally lower 12 month survival and five year survival in patients receiving organs from a smoker (survival at 12 months is 3% lower and survival at five years is 1.5% lower with smoking donors).

+The development of smoking-related lung cancer in transplanted lungs is rare and the risk of transmission of a cancer to a recipient in the UK from a donor not previously known to have a cancer is around 1 in 2,000.

 The potential effect on post-transplant survival associated with accepting organs from a smoker should be balanced against the significant risk that you might die whilst waiting for a transplant or become too sick for a transplant if you decline donors from this group.

-Ultimately, around 40% of lung transplants performed in the UK come from donors with a history of smoking and declining such lungs may limit your chance of a transplant1.
+Ultimately, around 40% of lung transplants performed in the UK come from donors with a history of smoking and declining such lungs may limit your chance of a transplant.